JustinTrombley96/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A method is a property as an object, while a function doesn't have to be.
+A method is a property of an object, while a function doesn't have to be.

 3. What is closure?

-A closure allows an inner function to have access to an outer function's variables.
+A closure allows an inner function to look outside of the scope to search for a variable being referenced in the outer scope.

 4. Describe the four rules of the 'this' keyword.